identity security

 As they move across the network to carry out their day-to-day duties, all of this movement is logged, and all access information is captured and analyzed for auditing purposes.
 Anything outside of normal behavior is flagged.
 Splunk UEBA has good features here.

-Authentication: You need to authenticate every human and non-human identity accurately.
+• Stage of Authentication: You must accurately authenticate every human and non-human identity.
 After an identity is authenticated to confirm who it is, it only gets a free one for some to access the system with impunity.

-Then we need to move to the authorization: It’s necessary to authorize the user to ensure they’re allowed access to the asset only when required and only with the permissions they need to do their job.
+• Stage of Authorization: Then we need to move to authorization.
+We need to authorize the user to ensure they’re allowed access to the asset only when required and only with the permissions they need to do their job.
 So we have authorized each identity on the network with the proper permissions so they can access what they need and not more.

-Then we look into the Access: Provide access for that identity to authorized assets in a structured manner.
-How can the appropriate access be given to the person/user/device/bot/script/account and nothing more?
-Following the practices of zero trust identity management and least privilege.
+• Stage of Access: Then, we look into Access: Provide structured access to authorized assets for that identity.
+How can appropriate access be given to the person/user/device/bot/script/account and nothing else?
+Follow the practices of zero-trust identity management and least privilege.
 Ideally, access is granted to microsegments instead of significant VLANs based on traditional zone-based networking.

 Starting Zero Trust Identity Management